gigachad228/Ded-Coding/README.md

 ## LUA
 I mostly use luajit version of the lua because its faster, but i don't usually use ffi, so its good.

+proton.lua has flags "-W" "-B" "-v" "-q" "-X"

+### FLAGS

+"-W" is for "PROTON_ENABLE_WAYLAND=1"

+"-B" is for "ENABLE_VKBASALT=1"

+"-X" is for "PROTON_NO_XIM=1"

+"-v" is for version of the wrapper

+"-q" is for quietness of the proton, -q for silencing proton, -qq for silencing the wrapper and proton

 For proton.lua you need to execute forlua.sh file